 WHAT SHOULD I DO IN AN ORTHODONTIC EMERGENCY?

-The beauty of orthodontic treatment is that there are very few orthodontic emergencies.
-Only the most severe emergencies may require immediate attention by our dentists.
+The beauty of the orthodontic treatment is that there are very few orthodontic emergencies.
+Only the most severe emergencies may require immediate attention from our dentists.
 For major orthodontic emergencies, don’t hesitate to call us at (209) 478-5167.
-However, the majority of orthodontic emergencies are easily treated at home with a follow-up appointment at Walters Orthodontics.
+However, the majority of orthodontic emergencies are easily treated at home with a follow-up appointment at Evrigenis and Walters Orthodontics.

 DO I HAVE TO WEAR A HEADGEAR?